Sand is pumped onto the beach to replenish it before the summer storm season.

 - dredge safety fact sheet (DOCX, 5.49MB).

-The Sunshine Coast has approximately 60 kilometres of coastline, stretching from Caloundra to Peregian Beach.
+The Sunshine Coast has approximately 60kms of coastline, stretching from Caloundra to Peregian Beach.
 Our beaches are vulnerable to erosion during storms, swells and weather events.

 Council's shoreline erosion management plan (SEMP), adopted in 2014, guides our foreshore management.
 It outlines preferred management options that are underpinned by sound science, coastal engineering principles and our community values.